zkarcher/demosauce/README.md

 State-of-the-art graphics for your TFT display.

-Greets to the Portland Dorkbot Crew!!!!
+Greetz to the Portland Dorkbot Cr3w!!!!

 + Programmed by [Zach Archer](http://controlzinc.com/) (@zkarcher)
 + Using hardware by [Thomas Hudson](http://thomashudson.org/) (@hydronics)